Marriage – whether traditional or a de facto relationship - is a big commitment. But is marriage forever?

 At 76 per cent, Western Australian couples were the least likely to believe their relationship was forever.

-The key to a long lasting relationship, couples have told me, is trust and mutual respect.
+The key to a long lasting relationship, no suprises, is trust and mutual respect.